 3.3.1 Consistent static pressure is necessary for precise media separation, as the reclaimer's efficiency is achieved by a centrifugal balance of air flow, particle weight, and size.
 The manometer measures static pressure.
 Reclaimer static pressure is set by adjusting the dust collector ventilation-damper.
 Refer to Section 5.4 to adjust static pressure.
-Refer to Section 5.8 for manometer instructions.
+Refer to Section 5.8 for instructions on using the manometer.